Check out what happened with your baby's development last week.

+Any day now.
 Your baby is now considered to be full-term, even though your official due date is still two weeks away.
 Eighty-five percent of babies are born within two weeks of their due date, so you'll probably give birth sometime in the next four weeks.
 That doesn't necessarily mean you should drop everything and wait for labor to start—your little one may decide he'd rather stay put for a while.

 Surface changes.
 While you're watching for signs of labor, your baby is shedding lanugo, the fine hair that's covered his body for months.
 He may have some of it left on his shoulders, forehead, and neck when he's born.
 He'll also have lost most, if not all, of the vernix, the creamy wax-like substance that's protected his skin from the amniotic fluid.

-Waste management.
+Water works.
 As your baby grows, she puts more and more pressure on your bladder, which is now squashed flat as a pancake.
 You may be making more trips to the bathroom than you ever thought possible!
 As inconvenient as it may seem, keep drinking water to stay well hydrated.
 Park a large bottle of water next to you so you can cut down on trips to the kitchen (and save your energy for hikes to the bathroom).
-Get into position.